Extension of the Partial Integral Equation Representation to GPDE Input-Output Systems: Representing a PDE Subsystem as a PIE

-Before we map the PDE subsystem to an associated PIE subsystem, we first define a notion of admissibility.
-This definition imposes a notion of well-posedness on $X_v$, the domain of the PDE subsystem defined by the continuity constraints and the BCs.
-This condition ensures, e.g., that there are a correct number of independent BCs to establish a mapping between the distributed state and its partial derivatives.
-Without such a mapping, the solution to the PDE may not exist (too many BCs) or may not be unique (too few BCs). \begin{definition}[Admissible Boundary Conditions] Given an $n\in \N^{N+1}$ (with corresponding continuity constraint) and a parameter set, $\mbf G_{\mathrm b}:=\{B,\, B_{I},\, B_v\}$, we say the pair $\{n,\mbf G_{\mathrm b}\}$ is \textbf{admissible} if $B_T$ is invertible where
+Before we map the PDE subsystem to an associated PIE subsystem, we first define a notion of `PIE-compatibility'.
+This definition imposes a notion of well-posedness on $X_v$ in the sense that it guarantees the existence of a unitary map to the solution of a PIE.
+However, it does not guarantee the existence of a solution itself.
+This condition ensures, e.g., that there are a sufficient number of independent BCs to establish a mapping between the distributed state and its partial derivatives.
+Without such a mapping, the solution to the PDE may not exist (too many BCs) or may not be unique (too few BCs). \begin{definition}[PIE-compatible] Given a GPDE parameter set $\{n\in \N^{N+1}$, $\mbf G_{\mathrm b}:=\{B,\, B_{I},\, B_v\}$, $\mbf G_{\mathrm o}$, $\mbf G_{\mathrm p}\}$, we say the \textbf{GPDE is PIE-compatible}, or alternatively \textbf{$\{n,\mbf G_{\mathrm b}\}$ is PIE-compatible}, if $B_T$ is invertible where

 and where $T$ and $U_2$ are defined (See also~\Cref{fig:Gb_definitions}) as